-Prerequisite: Completion of ESL 4A with a grade of C or better, placement through testing, or approval of the Language Arts Division.
+Prerequisites: Completion of ESL 4A with a grade of C or better, placement through testing, or approval of the Language Arts Division.

-ESL 18 High Intermediate Reading for Speakers of Other Languages (3)
+ESL 18: High Intermediate Reading for Speakers of Other Languages

-This course is designed to improve the academic reading skills of high intermediate level non-native speakers of English.
-The focus is on reading comprehension, vocabulary development, reading rate, and study skills.
-Open only to non-native speakers of English and may be repeated.
+This course is designed to improve the academic reading skills of intermediate-level non-native speakers of English.
+The focus is on developing reading comprehension, expanding vocabulary, increasing reading rate, and honing study skills.
+Students who register for ESL 18 must also register for ESL 19.

-Prerequisite: Completion of ESL 8B and 9B with a grade of C or better; or placement into ESL 18; or approval from the Language Arts Division.
-Corequisite: ESL 19.
+Prerequisites: ESL 8B and ESL 9B with a grade of CR or Placement in ESL 18 and ESL 19 or Approval from the Language Arts Division Chair Co-Requisites: ESL 19

-ESL 19 High Intermediate Writing for Speakers of Other Languages (3)
+ESL 19: Intermediate Writing for Speakers of Other Languages

-This course is designed to improve the academic writing skills of high intermediate level non-native speakers of English.
+This course is designed to improve the academic writing skills of intermediate level non-native speakers of English.
 The focus is on sentence structure, paragraph organization and essay construction.
-Open only to non-native speakers of English and may be repeated.
+Open only to non-native speakers of English.
+Students who register for ESL 19 must also register for ESL 18.

-Prerequisite: Completion of ESL 8B and 9B with a grade of C or better; or placement into ESL 19; or approval from the Language Arts Division.
-Corequisite: ESL 18.
+Prerequisites: ESL 8B and ESL 9B with a grade of CR or Placement in ESL 18 and ESL 19 or Approval from the Language Arts Division Chair Co-Requisites: ESL 18

-ESL 21 Advanced Reading for Speakers of Other Languages (3)
+ESL 21: Introduction to College Reading for Speakers of Other Languages